-Counter Culture Coffee are soon to opening their newest Training Center, with details a plenty available at the Counter Culture Philly Tumblr:
+Counter Culture Coffee is soon to open their newest Training Center, with details aplenty available at the Counter Culture Philly Tumblr:

 We have had construction delays, and many of you know what that is all about.
 Our building is nearly complete and our space is ready to be outfitted with espresso machines and brewing devices.

 An announcement of the grand opening ceremonies is going to come out soon, and if you are reading this, then you are invited.
 Look for a time in mid to late August and get your red solo cup out of the recycle bin.

 Meanwhile, both locations of MilkBoy Coffee are now serving Dallis Bros, news that comes to us as per Philly Eater: